 What’s not covered by Southern Cross Pet Insurance?

 Is there cover for pre-existing conditions?

-Pre-existing conditions are not covered, including conditions that develop during the stand down period.
+No, pre-existing conditions are not covered and this includes any condition/s that develops during the stand down period.

 Do you only cover Cats and Dogs?